 This scene, painted by Sarah Johansson, depicts the moment when “the light came on” for Thomas Edison.
 When Thomas Edison was visiting Carbon County in 1878, he went fishing in the Sierra Madres.
 As he was casting at Battle Lake, his attention was drawn to the fiber line of his bamboo fishing pole, which he went to test as suitable filament for the incandescent light bulb.
 Battle Lake is located 70 miles south of Rawlins.

-As you enter historic downtown, this mural by Peggy Colson takes us back in time.
-It shows the sight seen in the 1940s when standing at 6th Street and looking east on Cedar.
+As you enter historic down-town, this mural by Peggy Colson takes us back in time.
+It shows the sight seen in the 1940s when standing at 6th Street and looking down Cedar.
 Featuring prominent architecture, such as the Ferguson and Osborne buildings, Miller Block and the circa-1882 stone church, this mural draws the past and present together.
 Can you find the colorfully tiled façade that can still be seen today?

 The six panels painted by Kerry Hanson depict the wild stallion Desert Dust.
 He was a famous mustang captured by Frank Robbins in 1945 while he was leading of band of 12 colts and 18 mares.
 Desert Dust was believed to be the offspring of a Spanish mustang and a Kentucky palomino that escaped in 1903.
 Desert Dust was a true palomino in coloring and markings.
 Wild horses can still be seen in the Red Desert west of Rawlins, where Desert Dust was captured.

-Painted by Sarah Johansson, this work features the towering trees of Aspen Alley which are a timeless vision of Carbon County.
+Painted by Sarah Johansson, this work depicts the towering trees of Aspen Alley which are a timeless vision of Carbon County.
 As one of the most spectacular groves in existence, Aspen Alley towers straight and tall 50 feet above.
-Although the fall view is the most recognized, this mural represents all four seasons in their varied glories.
-See this mural at the Wyoming Frontier Prison.
+Although the fall view is the most recognized, this mural depicts all four seasons in their varied glories.
+See this mural at the Wyoming Frontier Prison, which was used from 1901-1981.
 Aspen Alley is located 60 miles south of Rawlins as you head south on Highway 71.

 This collection of 5 pieces, done by Bill Scoggin, hangs in the lobby of Bank of the West.
 The various scenes embody the life of a traditional cowboy.
 They are adaptations of a selection of C.M.
 Russell’s works into Scoggin’s style.
 From the humorous depiction of an uninvited and disruptive guest in Bronco to Breakfast to the thought-provoking hunt shown in the Last of the Herd, these works offer a glimpse into western history.

-Mother and daughter team Dianne and Sarah Johansson use four panels to illustrate the treacherous trail taken by Mormon immigrants while pushing handcarts to their new homeland.
+Mother and daughter team Sarah and Dianne Johansson use four panels to depict the treacherous trail taken by Mormon immigrants while pushing handcarts to their new homeland.
 The Martin Handcart Co. started the trek late and was trapped 50 miles north of Rawlins where many took shelter in an area now known as Martin’s Cove.
 More than 150 of the pioneers died of exposure and starvation the blizzard of 1856.
 Dianne Johansson’s mural focuses on the children who perished, whereas Sarah’s focuses on the rescuers, such as Ephram Hanks.